theramiyer/blog/content/posts/2020/2020-06-21-how-to-take-on-china.md

 [^d07c3e2c]: [Crony Capitalism with Chinese Characteristics](https://pdfs.semanticscholar.org/aadb/87c81db7223b50f1bbb608796bf2b92cb32b.pdf)

 A company, say, from the US, approaches China to start business there.
 China is a large, lucrative market.
 The way China operates, local governments, such as the government of the City of Shanghai, work almost as an independent entity.
 This government owns a firm, Shanghai Automobile Industry Corporation.
 The US-based company cannot manufacture and sell products on their own.
 They must go into a joint venture with a local company.
-This company in Shanghai is <span class='small-caps'>SAIC</span>.
+This company in Shanghai is {{< smallcaps "SAIC" >}}.

-When getting into the joint venture, <span class='small-caps'>GM</span>, the <span class='small-caps'>US</span>-based company, must transfer the technical know-how of the manufacture to <span class='small-caps'>SAIC</span>, who would now be free to use it in its own ventures.
+When getting into the joint venture, {{< smallcaps "GM" >}}, the {{< smallcaps "US" >}}-based company, must transfer the technical know-how of the manufacture to {{< smallcaps "SAIC" >}}, who would now be free to use it in its own ventures.
 These companies, of course, do not share the know-how of their latest technology, but it still means that the companies manage to sell outdated technology to the people of China.
 A classic example for why an authoritarian system is not good for the people and the market---the deep dark side of Communism.

 These State-owned companies use the intellectual property to capture and saturate the local markets, and then, begin exporting the goods at dirt-cheap rates, eliminating competition from other international players.
 This crony capitalism and a communistic market is a dangerous combination because the capitalists make great profits by selling goods that are not worth what we pay, and at the same time, give the politicians excessive power and unfair advantage.